wp-plugins/gravity-forms-salesforce/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==

+= 3.1 (December 1, 2014) =
+* Thank you to [@zmonteca](https://github.com/zmonteca) for this update.
+The great new functionality was added by him!
+* Added: Use of Sandbox constant
+* Fixed: Whitespace consistency
+* Fixed: Lots of logging updates for verbosity
+* Fixed: Do not process inactive feeds
+* Fixed: Ability to sort the order of feeds list
+* Fixed: Feed select boxes are all sorted alphabetically now
+* Fixed: Localization functionality - added Text Domain information
+* Added: Romanian translation - thanks [@ArianServ](https://www.transifex.com/accounts/profile/ArianServ/)!
+* Added: Feed Primary Keys can now be used to update previous records properly.
+    * For example, "Form A" has two SF tables worth of data -- Contact & Address.
+You can create an Address feed and a Contact feed.
+If the Address feed is ordered before the Contact feed in the feed list, you can use the Contact feed's Primary Key to map to the Address Primary Key.
+This is helpful to map true relationships in Salesforce.
+* Added: Any feed can map foreign keys to Primary Keys, thus mapping rich relationship in SF.
+    *  For example, Form B has five dependent Salesforce tables worth of data -- Contact, Opportunities, Opportunity Contacts, Contact, Tribute.
+Now you can create a Contact, have it linked to Opportunities.
+But also create a second Contact and map that as well as the Opportunity to a custom Tribute table.
+It's very fancy - see the Frequently Asked Questions for more information.

 = 3.0.6.3 (September 12, 2014) =
 * Fixed: Removed field var_dump